-Queens Park Rangers v Nottingham Forest
+Forest salvage point against QPR

 Post update

+Goal!
+Queens Park Rangers 1, Nottingham Forest 1.
+Jack Colback (Nottingham Forest) left footed shot from outside the box to the bottom left corner.

-Attempt saved.
-Chris Willock (Queens Park Rangers) right footed shot from outside the box is saved in the centre of the goal.
+Attempt missed.
+Lyndon Dykes (Queens Park Rangers) right footed shot from outside the box is high and wide to the left.
+Assisted by Luke Amos.

 Post update